AndrewPiroli/ppcskel/compiler/README.md

 The autobuild.sh bash script will attempt to download binutils and GCC for you and try to compile them.

+It does not build a standard library.
+The resulting compiler will only be able to build freestanding executables.

 It does not verify dependencies, if you are on a debian based system, start with `build-essential`, `libgmp-dev`, `libmpc-dev`, `libmpfr-dev`.
 Maybe some others, it's on you.

 There are some options to set (by editing the script), PREFIX is where the files will be installed and also what you should set the DEVKITAMATEUR env variable to.